Looking for the best places to visit in North Island New Zealand? You’ve landed in the right place!

 13. New Chums Beach

-If you’re looking for a beautiful and secluded beach to visit, New Chums Beach is definitely worth checking out.
+If you’re looking for a beautiful and secluded beach to visit, New Chums Beach is worth checking out.
 This beach is located in the Coromandel Peninsula and is only accessible by foot or boat.

-The walk to New Chums Beach is definitely worth it, the views are absolutely stunning and the beach is jaw-droppingly gorgeous.
+The walk to New Chums Beach is worth it, the views are stunning and the beach is jaw-droppingly gorgeous.
 It’s a big call but this walk has to be one of my favourites in the Coromandel.

 It’s relatively easy too, you just have to cross a stream (best done 2 hours on either side of low tide) and walk over some rocks at the end of the beach to get to the start of the track but after that, you’ll be sweet.